-Wrestler Yogeshwar Dutt dedicates Asian Games gold to his departed father
+Asian Games: Yogeshwar Dutt dedicates gold medal to late father

 Incheon (Korea): Yesterday's gold medal for Yogeshwar Dutt was long due.
 The win by a solitary point achieved via a leg hold in the first 30 seconds of the bout against Tajikistan's Zalimkahn Yusupov held good for the Indian grappler to hang in for the remainder of the first and second rounds to win the gold, which was India's first in freestyle wrestling since Kartar Singh's gold medal at the 1986 Seoul Asian Games.